Jan-Ian-Failenschmid/Modeling-Non-Linear-Psychological-Processes/README.md

 # Modeling Non-Linear Psychological Processes: Reviewing and Evaluating Non-parametric Approaches and Their Applicability to Intensive Longitudinal Data

-This directory contains the suplimentary material to the article title :
+This directory contains the suplimentary material to the article titled:
 "Modeling Non-Linear Psychological Processes: Reviewing and Evaluating Non-parametric Approaches and Their Applicability to Intensive Longitudinal Data".